fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

     saddr,
     daddr,
     pkt_bytes,
-    IPPROTO_IPIP); // 4
+    IPPROTO_IPIP); // 5
 ```

-It:
+This simplified version:

+- Reads the arguments passed from user space (1)
-- Makes room for the header of the IPIP tunnel (1)
+- Makes room for the header of the IPIP tunnel (2)
-- Sets the source mac address using the original destination one, the one of the interface (2)
+- Sets the source mac address using the original destination one, the one of the interface (3)
-- Sets the destination mac address as the one provided by the parameters (the gateway one) (3)
+- Sets the destination mac address as the one provided by the parameters (the gateway one) (4)
-- Creates the IPIP header using the destination of the real as the destination IP
+- Creates the IPIP header using the destination of the real as the destination IP (5)

-## Testing it (for real)
+### Testing it (for real)

 The [repro subfolder](https://github.com/fedepaol/ebpfexamples/tree/main/xdpkatransample/repro) contains the setup I used
 to validate my ramblings were correct.